Mahi-markus/Assignment-5_python_flask/README.md

 # Travel API with Microservices

-This repository contains a **Travel API** built using **Python Flask** with a microservices architecture.
+This repository contains API's built using **Python Flask** with a microservices architecture.
 The API manages user accounts, destinations, and authentication, all integrated with role-based access control.
 Swagger is used for API documentation and testing.

 ---